 The Department of Chemistry and Biochemistry’s teaching and research facilities are located in two connected buildings—Ladd and Dunbar Halls.
-Some additional laboratories are located in the Quentin Burdick Building.
+Some additional laboratories are located in the A. Glenn Hill Center, and Quentin Burdick Building.
 Students are trained in the use of state-of-the-art equipment, some of which is duplicated at only a few sites in the world.
 Some undergraduate students are trained to use several powerful and sophisticated laser systems, and some have even built lasers that were put directly to work on research projects.
-Nuclear magnetic resonance spectrometry, X-ray diffraction and fluorescence are as up-to-date as one finds at any major university.
+Nuclear magnetic resonance spectrometry, X-ray diffraction and fluorescence are as up-to-date as one would expect to find at any major research university.
 Theoretical chemistry researchers use some of the most powerful computers on the NDSU campus.

 High School Preparation